p0t4t0sandwich/MassResourceInterchange/README.md

 ### Crates

-Similar to backpacks, but placable in the world.
+Similar to backpacks, but placable in the world via commands.
 Though they're currently only accessable via one server, thinking of taking things in a couple directions:
 - Syncing crates across servers
 - Allowing crates to act as inputs/outputs (similar to how the clusterio mod works)

 [//]: # (Add additonal notes on command usage)

-### Player Data Sync

-Currently only handles player inventories since the API is item-focused, so I'll need to think of ways to generalize the API further to allow for more data types.
-Maybe some sort of serialization API, similar to how you can define additonal storage backends.

 ## Work In Progress/Ideas